Fluoride in Water: children exposed to neurotoxin – mothers be warned!

 Tang, Q. Q., Du, J., Ma, H. H., Jiang, S. J., & Zhou, X. J. (2008).
 Fluoride and children’s intelligence: a meta-analysis.
 Biological trace element research, 126(1-3), 115-120.

 The National Academies of Science, Committee on Fluoride in Drinking Water, National Research Council, Fluoride in Drinking Water: A Scientific Review of EPA’s Standards, March 2006.

 Trivedi, M. H., Sangai, N. P., Patel, R. S., Payak, M., & Vyasa, S. J. (2012).
 Assessment of groundwater quality with special reference to fluoride and its impact on IQ of schoolchildren in six villages of the Mundra Region, Kachchh, Gujurat, India.
 Fluoride 45(4): 377-83.

 US Environmental Protection Agency (EPA), U.S. EPA (2011).
-EPA and HHS Announce New Scientific Assessments and Actions on Fluoride / Agencies working together to maintain benefits of preventing tooth decay while preventing excessive exposure.
-Joint press release with DHHS, Jan 7, 2011.
+EPA and HHS Announce New Scientific Assessments and Actions on Fluoride / Agencies working together to maintain the benefits of preventing tooth decay while preventing excessive exposure.
+A joint press release with DHHS, Jan 7, 2011.

 UNICEF.
 Accessed 3rd May 2014. http://www.unicef.org/wash/files/Fluoride.pdf